LesiaChaban/gdk-oci-adb/03-provision-adb/provision-adb.md

    It takes about 2-3 minutes to provision an OCI Autonomous Database instance.
 Meanwhile, proceed to the next step.

-16. On the **Autonomous Database Details** screen click **Copy** to copy the OCID of the database.
-This is a unique identifier which you will need later.

 Congratulations!
 In this lab, you created a new OCI Autonomous Database instance in your workshop compartment.

 You may now **proceed to the next lab**.